tramhao/termusic/README.md

 ## ChangeLog

+### [v0.6.6]
+- Released on: .
+- New: add all key configuration for global, library and playlist.

 ### [v0.6.5]
 - Released on: Jan 3rd, 2022 .
 - New: key configuration.
 To configure a value, please note the modifier bits value: `Shift=1`,`Ctrl=2`,`Alt=4`.
 You can combine them for example 6 is `Ctrl+Alt`. and 7 is `Ctrl+Alt+Shift`.
 Please note, whenever shift is configured, the args for char letter should be capital at the same time, for example `Q`.